-To estimate roughly the fraction of total investments going to each energy theme, we scanned investee self-descriptions for mentions of terms indicative of each (Figure 4 a).
-Energy generation (e.g. solar, wind, hydrogen, etc.), electric vehicles (of all types), and battery technology companies receive the lion’s share of investment – while there is a comparative investment gap in technology related to energy transmission, distribution, as well as charging and public transit.
+To estimate rough differences in the fraction of total investments going to each energy theme, we scanned investee self-descriptions for mentions of terms indicative of each (Figure 5 a).
+Energy generation (e.g. solar, wind, hydrogen, etc.), electric vehicles (of all types), and battery technology companies receive the lion’s share of investments – while there is a comparative investment gap in technology related to energy transmission, distribution, as well as charging and public transit.

-To evaluate if grants or loans are currently being strategically allocated to fill those gaps, we calculated for each theme, the fraction of deals and the fraction of theme funding that went to companies that received a grant or a loan at any stage from pre-seed to late venture.
-We then randomly re-shuffled the assignment of who got a grant or loan and repeated the exercise 1,000 times, to see where the observed allocation of grants or loans was surprising relative to expected by chance.
+To evaluate if recent grants or loans to new companies are being strategically allocated to fill those gaps, we calculated for each theme, the fraction of early stage companies (pre-seed, seed, or early venture that received a grant or a loan.
+We then randomly re-shuffled the assignment of who got a grant or loan and repeated the exercise 1,000 times, to see where the observed recent allocation of grants or loans to early stage companies was surprising relative to expected by chance.

-Together these results suggest that both grants and loans have the potential to catalyze greater funding, but that neither grants nor loans are being strategically, or non-randomly, allocated to fill under-funded gaps in critical energy themes.
+Together these results suggest that, while both grants and loans have the potential to increase start-up survival (Figure 3) and total funding (Figure 4), neither grants nor loans are being strategically, or non-randomly, allocated to fill under-funded gaps in critical energy themes.
 This means that de facto, more grants and loans are going to themes that already have more investments.

 Scaling.
 A universal critical factor that applies to all the energy themes above is the need for adoption at scale.
 100% transition to renewable electric mobility requires, by definition, that 100% (not just the 1%) have access.
 So, in climate tech, addressing social equity is critical for accelerating the scale of adoption.